QuinnEbert/audacity/README.md

 Audacity is open source software licensed GPLv3.
 Most code files are GPLv2-or-later, with the notable exceptions being /lib-src (which contains third party libraries), as well as VST3-related code.
 Documentation is licensed CC-by 3.0 unless otherwise noted.
 Details can be found in the [license file](LICENSE.txt).

 This line is completely random.
+A random note: The quick brown fox jumps over the lazy dog at dawn.